danidee10/django-notifs/README.md

 It also allows you to deliver these notifications to any destination you want to with custom delivery channels.

 At the moment, django-notifs uses [Celery](https://docs.celeryproject.org/en/stable/) to asynchronously process the notifications.
-This ensures that requests are non-blocking and it also leads to a robust system that can retry failed notifications (In the case of external services)
+This ensures that requests are non-blocking and it also leads to a robust system that can retry failed notifications (In the case of external services).

 *This might change and become more flexible in the future with the introduction of pluggable delivery backends*